lucas21alves/simons-game/README.md

+Classic Simon Game built with HTML, CSS, and JavaScript.
+Includes interactive gameplay, keyboard controls, audio feedback using Howler.js, and dynamic level tracking.
+Focused on responsive design and efficient DOM manipulation to deliver a smooth user experience.

-Simon's Game, developed by me.
+Developed by me.
 For Desktop and Mobile devices Web browsers.
 Try it!

 Link: https://lucas21alves.github.io/Simons-Game-by-Lucas-/